Esri/workflowmanager-samples/CustomSteps/CreateJob/ReadMe_Java.md

 Create Job Custom Step

 * * *
+**Note**: Java custom steps are no longer supported starting in ArcGIS Workflow Manager 10.7.

 Demonstrates how to create a new job and an implementation of an step argument editor.